 Zappos cleverly crowdsources employee recognition by allowing colleagues to recognize one another through their Zollar, and Coworker Bonus programs.

-Consider providing small rewards like micro-bonuses regularly.
+Consider providing small rewards or small bonuses regularly.
 More importantly, say “thank you” more often.
 You’d be surprised how much a few genuine, kind words can help an employee feel recognized and valued.